JetBrains/lincheck/docs/testing-modes.md

 However, the stress testing does not guarantee any coverage, we still find it very useful to check algorithms for bugs introduced by low-level effects, such as a missed `volatile` modifier.
+TODO: you cannot say this BEFORE discussing the model checking mode

 ## Model checking